ABA Routing # - A 9 digit number that is unique to identifying a financial institution. University Federal Credit Union's routing number is 324079416.

 Overdraft- When the amount of a paid check or other withdrawal exceeds the available balance in a checking account.
-See also, NSF and overdraft protection.
+See also, NSF and Courtesy Pay.

 Phone Banking- A service that allows an account holder to obtain account information and manage certain banking transactions by calling our Member Service Center.

 Point of Sale (POS)- Software that automates the process when the sale of goods or service to the customer occurs, often at a checkout counter.
 Money is immediately deducted from a designated checking account when member uses their PIN number.

 Pre-Approved- A credit offer that has been extended to a borrower prior to the borrower going out to purchase a product.

 Principal- The original amount of money that was loaned or invested.

 Refinance- To revise a current loan agreement with another agreement under different terms.
 Usually provides a lower interest rate than that of current loan.